1. Overview

 The previous definition, "Head of Household" to pre-2001 is in a household where there is one adult only, that adult is the head of their household (HoH).
 If there are two adults of the opposite sex living together as a married or cohabiting couple, the husband or male partner is the HoH.
 Otherwise, the oldest male householder, or the husband or male partner of the oldest female householder, is the HoH.
 Otherwise, the oldest female householder is the HoH.

 The definition for the HRP is a LFS definition.
-Please note that this definition differs slightly from the HRP definition used in the 2011 Census.
+Please note that this definition differs slightly from the HRP definition used in Census 2021.

 Nôl i'r tabl cynnwys